 To personalize your content with product attributes, follow the instructions in Adding the Repeatable Block to campaigns using Product sets and select the Abandoned cart Product set.

 What is the cart update event?

 The cart update event is triggered by Emarsys when a change in the cart status that we receive with each product view, category view, etc. is detected.
 Besides the whole content of the cart, this event also contains the changes (i.e. the items that were added to or removed from the cart).
 You can send cart status data into Emarsys more frequently by adding the cart and go commands to the Add to bag or Add to cart button on your website.
 If these commands have not been added to the Add to cart or Add to bag button on your website, then Emarsys cannot calculate and trigger the cart update events properly.

 I have added many products to the cart but there are fewer products in the abandoned cart email campaign.
 How could that happen?

 - Only events coming from logged-in sessions can trigger abandoned cart messages.
 Otherwise, contacts should be identified in another way, for example, if contacts navigate to your website by clicking the relevant email (it depends on your implementation).
 For this reason, you need to implement the parameters

 sc_customer=xxxxto register events coming from contacts who are not logged in but click a relevant email campaign link.
 For more information, please contact your Implementation Consultant.

 - If you want to link to your cart (checkout page) directly, then please follow the descriptions in Creating the 'Back to cart' link.

-- You need to have a dynamic product block.
-Currently, the product block can display one item per row.
+- You need to have a Repeatable Block.
 The order of items is the same as their order in the cart (it depends on your website but usually the first item in the campaign is the last product that was added to the cart).